Simplyalex99/EECSCalculator/README.md

 - Download the folder degreeReport with its files.
 Click on the green "Code" button to download ZIP file.(If you dont see it click here: https://github.com/Simplyalex99/EECSCalculator).

--  In the tool bar click on "Window" then "Extensions" then Toggle "Developer mode" to on
+-  In the tool bar click on "Window" then "Extensions" then Toggle "Developer mode" to on or click on the 3 vertical dot icon top right corner next to puzzle icon and click on "more tools" then "Extensions".

 ![](https://github.com/Simplyalex99/EECSCalculator/blob/master/steps/step2.png)